ahmadsolehin/Getting-Started-With-Animate.css/README.md

 # Getting-Started-With-Animate.css
 animate.css - A cross-browser library of CSS animations.
 As easy to use as an easy thing.
 <p> No need to use jquery to make an animation </p>
+how to implement Animate.css which is a very easy way to add some animation to your websites and UIs.
+It is as simple as applying a class. how to trigger animations using JS and jQuery.

 ## screenshot